-- Thorough promotion of preventive measures for all employees*2 and their families for influenza and other communicable diseases, and measures to be taken in the case of infection.
+- Thorough promotion of preventive measures for all employees2 and their families for influenza and other communicable diseases, as well as measures to be taken in the case of infection.

-- Distribution of Mizuho Health Insurance Society newsletter to all employees.
+- Distribution of the Mizuho Health Insurance Society newsletter to all employees.

 - Discussions at Health Committee meetings between representatives of management and workers of ways to improve workers' health, including prevention of overwork.